 Homework will be assigned and collected with Gradescope.
 You’ll need to log in and make a (free) account.
-Use course entry code 6ZZK3X to add yourself to the course.
+I’ll distribute a course entry code in class.
 You’ll then scan and upload PDF files of your homework assignments.
 Exams and quizzes will be taken in class and scanned by the professor and TA.
 You’ll be able to access and download graded copies of your assignments through Gradescope.
 We won’t use eLC at all for this course, since Gradescope and this webpage will give us everything we need.

 Please examine the course syllabus for 3500 and the course syllabus for 3510.
 If you think you can get by with this copy, save a tree!
 Don’t print it out.
 The course syllabus lists the various policies for the course (don’t miss the attendance policy).
 The course is organized by day, with the updated plan for the course always visible on our shared Google Calendar.
 Every day, we’ll have a reading assignment before class, and we’ll open class with a short quiz on the reading.
 The format of the class will be mostly lecture, with some in-class activities and problems to check your understanding as we go.

 - Introduction to class.
 Vectors.